About the Chamber

 - Maintain visitor signage at entry points into Nakusp

-Partner with community stakeholders to develop an official visitor guide which meets standards as specified by the Nakusp and Arrow Lakes Tourism Plan, and the Ministry of Jobs, Tourism and Innovation.
+Partner with community stakeholders to develop an official visitor guide which meets standards as specified by the Nakusp and Arrow Lakes Tourism Plan, and the Ministry of Tourism, Arts & Culture.

 - Manage Nakusp & Arrow Lakes Tourism website